Parking-Master/Security.js/README.md

-# Security.js
+# SecurityJS
-SecurityJS Is a JavaScript shield protecter from various attacks, such as installing Malware and/or Hackers.
+SecurityJS is a JavaScript shield protecter from various attacks, such as installing Malware and/or Hackers.
 It is free, safe, and fully customizable.

 ### Watch how I type in "javascript" In the url:
 ![Fail screenshot](securityJS_screenshot_png.png)